 Parma, in northern Italy, is famous for its art, architecture, and culinary specialties, but is somewhat off the radar of the millions of tourists who come to Italy every year.
-Parma is an elegant city with a compact historic zone and its Romanesque cathedral and 12th century Baptistery are stunning.
+Parma is an elegant city with a compact historic zone and its Romanesque cathedral and 12th-century Baptistery are stunning.
 If you're touring northern Italy, Parma is certainly worth a day, or two or three days, of your time.

-Parma is in the Emilia Romagna Region between the Po River and the Appennine Mountains, south of Milan and north of Florence.
-See this Parma map for a closer look at its location and how to tour a cheese producing facility.
+Parma is in the Emilia Romagna Region between the Po River and the Apennine Mountains, south of Milan and north of Florence.
+Major cities nearby include Modena, Bologna, Reggio Emilia, and Piacenza.

 - Parma's Cathedral is a great example of Romanesque architecture.
 The Cathedral was completed in the 12th century and has an octagonal dome unusual for that time period.
 Lions guard the porch and the bell tower is topped by a gilt copper angel.
 The inside is heavily decorated with beautiful frescoes, including the astounding cupola, painted by Renaissance master Correggio.

 - The Baptistery, dating from the 12th century, is built of pink marble in an octagonal shape.
 Construction began in 1196 and was completed in 1307.
 The low part is decorated with bas-relief sculptures and the doors are all elaborately decorated.
 Inside are sculptures depicting the months, seasons, and Zodiac signs.